nextflow-io/nf-hello/README.md

 ## Testing without Nextflow build

-The plugin can be tested without using a local Nextflow build using those steps:
+The plugin can be tested without using a local Nextflow build using the following steps:

-1. generate required artifacts with `make buildPlugins`
+1. Build the plugin: `make buildPlugins`
-2. copy build/plugins/your-plugin to `$HOME/.nextflow/plugins`
+2. Copy `build/plugins/<your-plugin>` to `$HOME/.nextflow/plugins`
-3. create a pipeline with your plugin and see in action via `nextflow run ./my-pipeline-script.nf`
+3. Create a pipeline that uses your plugin and run it: `nextflow run ./my-pipeline-script.nf`

-## Package, upload and publish
+## Package, upload, and publish

-The project should be hosted in a GitHub repository whose name should match the name of the plugin, that is the name of the directory in the `plugins` folder (e.g. `nf-hello`).
+The project should be hosted in a GitHub repository whose name matches the name of the plugin, that is the name of the directory in the `plugins` folder (e.g. `nf-hello`).

 Follow these steps to package, upload and publish the plugin: